RupakMukherjee/PPPL-CCI-2021/index.md

 **Defining the variables:**
-D = diffusion coefficient *(amount of a particle substance that diffuses across a unit of area)*
+D = diffusion coefficient *(amount of a particle substance that diffuses across an unit of area)*
 v = advection coefficient *(velocity or speed of the flow)*